 About NOW TV

-over 60 devices including the NOW TV Smart Stick and even download your favourite shows and movies to watch on the go.
+You can stream content to watch through the NOW TV app, available on over 60 devices including the NOW TV Smart Stick and even download your favourite shows and movies to watch on the go.

 Sports fans can enjoy all the action across all 11 Sky Sports channels through day or month passes.